MichaelXF/js-confuser/README.md

 - `acorn` is responsible for parsing source code into an AST.
 - `escodegen` is responsible for generating source from modified AST.

-The tree is modified by transformations, which each step the traverse the entire tree.
+The tree is modified by transformations, which each traverse the entire tree.
 Properties starting with `$` are for saving information (typically circular data), these properties are deleted before output.